Jscherbe/vite-config-cms-theme/README.md

 ## Usage

 **In your theme's root folder 'vite.config.js'**.
 See options below for more information.
+See repository "./scaffold" for example folder/file structure.

 ```js
 import { createConfig } from "@ulu/vite-config-cms-theme";